Resource

 Background

-• Following positive results from clinical trials in the late 1970s it was used more extensively in RA and subsequently used for some forms of juvenile arthritis (but not extensively)
+Following positive results from clinical trials in the late 1970s it was used more extensively in RA and also for some forms of juvenile arthritis (but not extensively).
+Sulfasalazine is also used to treat inflammatory bowel disease, ulcerative colitis and Crohn’s disease.

-• The daily dose of sulfasalazine is gradually increased each week, usually for three weeks, until the maximum prescribed daily dose has been achieved
+The daily dose of sulfasalazine is gradually increased each week, usually for three weeks, until the full daily dose has been achieved.

 Most commonly reported side effects

-Most commonly reported side effects As with any medication, sulfasalazine has a number of possible side effects although it is important to remember that these are only potential side effects and may not occur.
-Side effects that can occur will be experienced during the first three to six months.
+Like any medication, sulfasalazine can cause side effects.
+It is important to remember that these are only possible side effects and may not happen.
+Side effects that do happen are usually seen during the first three to six months of treatment.
 These include:

 • Nausea (feeling sick), vomiting, dizziness, headache, diarrhoea, loss of appetite

-• Skin rash, raised temperature, insomnia, itching of skin, tinnitus
+• Skin rash, raised temperature, insomnia, itchy skin, tinnitus (ringing in the ears)

 • Bruising, sore throat, mouth ulcers, cough

-• Effects on the blood tests, including the blood cell count, the blood chemistry and liver tests and measures of inflammation (using tests known as ESR and CRP)
+• Effects on blood tests, including the blood cell count, liver function and inflammatory markers (CRP and ESR)

 Remember to report any concerns about possible side effects to the doctors or nurses.